 Guidelines to Follow if Accused of Domestic Abuse

-Many of our clients ask what they should do when they are faced with domestic violence charges.
-The result in your case ultimately depends on the evidence against you, combined with the way the case is handled throughout the process.
-While each case is unique, there are things you can do up front to increase your chances of a successful case:
+Many of our clients ask what they should do if they are faced with a domestic violence charge.
+While each case is unique, there are things you can do to increase your chances of a successful defense:

 - Obey court orders.
 If you are ordered to stay away from someone in your family as a result of the incident in question, you should obey that order, even if you are reconciled with the loved one.
 Failing to do so can damage your case.